 |Yes (2 or 12s)

 |UHS II type SD

 |Battery Life (CIPA)

 |139 x 39 x 80 mm (5.47 x 1.54 x 3.15″)

 Leica M11 Final verdict

-When it comes to focusing errors, however, this camera’s resolution of 60 megapixels is very forgiving.
-Because of this, as well as the high price tag, the M11 is a very specialized camera that is only appropriate for photography enthusiasts.
+However, this camera’s resolution of 60 megapixels is very forgiving when it comes to focusing errors.
+Because of this and the high price tag, the M11 is a very specialized camera that is only appropriate for photography enthusiasts.